Excel VBA Switch Function

 Syntax

-What if none of the expression is true and all are returned as false?
-In such a situation, we get run time error unless we have a pre-emptive error handling for such situations.
+- What if none of the expressions is true and all return as false?
+In such a situation, we get run-time errors unless we have a pre-emptive error handling for such situations.

 Example #1